University Senior Lecturer in Structural Engineering

 Fellow of St Catharine's College

-Dr DeJong is a University Lecturer in Structural Engineering and a Fellow and Director of Studies in Engineering at St Catharine's College.
+Dr DeJong is a University Senior Lecturer in Structural Engineering and a Fellow and Director of Studies in Engineering at St Catharine's College.
 Previously, he was a Fulbright Scholar at the Technical University of Delft and completed his PhD at the Massachusetts Institute of Technology.
 He holds an undergraduate degree in Civil Engineering from the University of California, Davis, and worked as a structural design engineer in California.